Helen Carte: Early years

 Susan Helen Couper Black was born in Wigtown, Scotland, the second of four children of George Couper Black (1819–1863), procurator fiscal and banker, and his second wife, Ellen, née Barham (1822–1902).
 One of her brothers, John McConnell Black, became a well-known botanist.
-Her grandfather, Robert Couper, M.D., was a Scottish physician and poet, and a great uncle was Sir George Couper an army officer for whom the Couper Baronetcy was created.
+Her grandfather, Robert Couper, M.D., was a Scottish physician and poet, and her great-uncle was George Couper, 1st Baronet, an army officer for whom the Couper baronetcy was created.

-From 1871–1874, registered as Helen Susan Black, she attended the University of London and was a gifted student, passing the examinations for Special Certificates in mathematics and in logic and moral philosophy (the university did not award degrees to women until 1878).
+From 1871 to 1874, registered as Helen Susan Black, she attended the University of London and was a gifted student, passing the examinations for Special Certificates in mathematics and in logic and moral philosophy (the university did not award degrees to women until 1878).
 She also spoke several languages.
 After her studies, she supported herself by coaching students for examinations.
 She contemplated an acting career and took lessons in elocution, dancing and singing.
 Her first engagement was a two-month spell as a chorister and small part player in the pantomime at the Theatre Royal, Dublin in the 1876 Christmas season.
-She adopted the stage name Helen Lenoir, which, she later explained, had been the surname of her French ancestors until they anglicised it to Black on settling in Scotland in the 18th century.
+She adopted the stage name Helen Lenoir, which, she later explained, had been the surname of her French ancestors until they anglicised it to "Black" upon settling in Scotland in the 18th century.

 In February 1877 she travelled to London to audition for Richard D'Oyly Carte, who was setting up a provincial tour of a French farce adapted under the title The Great Divorce Case.
 He engaged her for a small role, which she played in Liverpool and other cities, before leaving the tour after a few weeks and obtaining work in Carte's entertainment agency offices in London.
-She was soon assisting Richard D'Oyly Carte with the production of Gilbert and Sullivan's The Sorcerer.
+She was soon assisting Carte with the production of Gilbert and Sullivan's The Sorcerer.